jackwatters45/vite-react-ts-linting/README.md

 # vite-react-ts-linting

+## Simple Template

+- this is just a super simple template I use to set up my React Projects

-## Install
+## Features

-degit jackwatters45/vite-react-ts-linting
-npm install
+- TS
+- Linting (Eslint + Prettier)
+- Dynamic alias for src file
+- Husky -> pre-commit lint of staged files

 ## Getting Started

-- replaced title and icon in index.html
+- replace title and icon in index.html
 - replace name in package.json

-## Todo

-- look into rome eventually (not sure if it's ready yet)
-- add some details to package.json